Complete Guide

 Negotiate Pricing & Fees

-Processing fees, renewal fees, and prepayment terms differ — compare total cost.
+There are differences in processing charges, renewal charges and prepayment terms - compare overall cost.

 4